 Remain open to new ideas

 “You can have a policy to hire as many diverse individuals across the organizations as possible, but if there isn’t this mindset that we’re going to appreciate different ideas and different ways of thinking, then you can’t really activate [the benefits of diversity].
-It’s a mindset that you’re not looking for new ideas, and are open to those new ideas.”
+It’s a mindset that you’re not only looking for new ideas, and are also open to those new ideas.”

 ~Kavita Vazirani, Executive Vice President, Strategic Insights and Analytics, NBCUniversal

-Make your social activities are inclusive
+Ensure that your social activities are inclusive

 Try a personal exercise